brandur/sorg/content/drafts/graphql.md

 [engineering post][githubpost] speaking about it very favorably.
 It also has a other vocal users in the form of Shopify and Yelp, both of whom offer public GraphQL APIs.
-But beyond those big three, other big providers are harder to find.
+But beyond those big three, other big providers are somewhat harder to find.
 [This repository][graphqllist] keeps a list of publicly available GraphQL APIs, and most well-known API providers are notably absent, including Facebook themselves [1].

 Most publicly proffered APIs are still "REST-ish" -- with resources and actions offered over HTTP -- including those